About Oceanguard Society

 MARINE CONSULTANT: John Paterson, B.Sc, Ph.D.

 John Paterson studied under Professor Bob Endean at the University of Queensland from 1977-86 where he learned first hand the crown of thorns problem on the Great Barrier Reef.
-He then turned his attention to the starfish’s main predator, the Giant Triton Shell, founding Chronia Research in 1988 and has continued that research to the present day.
-Paterson would be the foremost expert on the Triton, particularly on the Great Barrier Reef.
-Paterson has also been a member of the Djulin Marine Aboriginal Corporation for the past seven years.
+He then turned his attention to the starfish’s main predator, the giant triton, founding Chronia Research in 1988 and has continued that research to the present day.
+Paterson would be the foremost expert on the triton, particularly on the Great Barrier Reef.
+Paterson has also been a member of the Djulin Marine Aboriginal Corporation since 2010.